haorentang/Gomoku/README.md

 ## Run
 python main.py

 The golang is built by pygame.
-The AI algorithm is built based on game tree with 3 levels.
+The AI algorithm is built based on a game tree with 3 levels.
 I construct the evaluation function by giving each form(live three, live four) a score and figure out the crossing point with the highest total score.
 The alpha-beta purning algorithm is applied to optimize the search process.